scolastico-dev/s.Tools/README.md

 ```
 ### Other:
 Instructions for installing with a different build manager can be found [here](https://search.maven.org/artifact/me.scolastico/tools/1.0.0/jar).

+## Documentation
+You can find the latest api docs from the main branch [here](https://scolastico.github.io/s.Tools/).

 ## License
 This project is licensed under the **Mozilla Public License Version 2.0**.
 Read more [here](https://www.mozilla.org/en-US/MPL/2.0/).